zenhack/mule/doc/typesystem/overview.md

 additions.
 It would be nice to have a condensed description of the type system, but this will have to do for the short term.

+The reader is assumed to have some basic understanding of type theory;
+if the topic is new to you we recommend [Types and Programming Languages][4] by Ben Pierce.

 # MLF

 The backbone of Mule's type system is [MLF][1], specifically the graph